anon-submission-2025/keep/README.md

 The extrinsic evaluation assesses embedding performance on downstream clinical prediction tasks.

-For detailed methodology and results, please refer to our paper.
+For detailed methodology and results, please refer to our paper (currently under review at CHIL 2025).
 Note that this is an anonymous repository for peer review purposes.